 There are several well-known tax deferral and mitigation strategies within real estate investing.
-Most investors are aware of the tax deferral benefit of the long-standing Internal Revenue Code (IRC) Section 1031 Exchange that provides a vehicle for deferring capital gain taxes while disposing of investment property.
+Most popular is the long-standing Internal Revenue Code (IRC) Section 1031 Exchange that provides a vehicle for deferring capital gain taxes while disposing of investment property.

 LOOKING FOR PASSIVE 1031 EXCHANGE REPLACEMENT PROPERTY OPTIONS?

-I know we've covered a lot here right?
-The most important take away is that determining the best one or more combined strategies for your particular situation is imperative!
-Moreover, we highly recommend a team approach where we work with your current tax professional (or provide you one if needed) to determine the best overall approach for your upcoming investment real estate sale.
+I know we've covered a lot here.
+The most important take away is that finding the best strategy or combination of strategies for your particular situation is crucial!
+We highly recommend a team approach.
+We’ll work with your current tax professional (or provide one if needed) to determine the best way to proceed for your upcoming investment real estate sale.

 Schedule a free consultation appointment online now